Oops! Consuming too much cinnamon can trigger these 5 side-effects

 Don’t underestimate the goodness of cinnamon.
 Image courtesy: Unsplash

 Raise your hand if you think cinnamon is loaded with benefits.
-Just like you, we feel the same.
+Just like you, we felt the same!
 This rich, aromatic spice is not just flavourful but also packs a punch with its nutrients.
-But it can also have some side-effects if you consume it more than it’s required.
+But there is a downside too!
+Read on to know the side effects of cinnamon, if consumed more than what is appropriate.

-We have with us, nutritionist Manisha Chopra, who educates us on how over-consuming cinnamon has adverse effects on our health.
 That’s because regular cinnamon contains high amounts of coumarin (an aromatic organic chemical compound), which contributes to liver damage and cancer.
+Health Shots got in touch with nutritionist Manisha Chopra, who educates us on how over-consuming cinnamon has adverse effects on our health.

 Also, read: 5 amazing ways to use cinnamon or dalchini for glowing and healthy skin